umcu/clinlp/CONTRIBUTING.md

 - Use parametrize to run the same test with different inputs
 - Use marks to skip tests, or to run tests with specific marks

-Additionally, we keep separation between unit, regression and integration tests.
+Additionally, we keep separation between integration, regression and unit tests.
+Integration tests should test the interaction between different components.
+Regression tests should test the performance of one or more components.
 Unit tests should be fast and test a single unit of code.
 Each module in the codebase should at least have a corresponding module with unit tests.
-Regression tests should test the performance of one or more components.
-Integration tests should test the interaction between different components.

 If any test data is required for your tests, please add it to the `tests/test_data` directory.
 If possible, use a text-based format such as JSON or CSV, or at least an open format if that's not possible.